viewneo/viewneo-api/README.md

 # viewneo-api

 ## About
 [viewneo](https://www.viewneo.com/) is a proprietary, cloud-based Digital Signage Software.
-You can use viewneo to work with our pre-desigend templates or create your own content within minutes.
-Furthermore users can integrate dynamic content like homepages, facebook posts, as well as weather and news RSS-Feeds.
-With our **API** you are able to access full functionality of viewneo and embed your own programs like booking systems into viewneo.
+You can use viewneo in conjunction with our pre-designed templates or create your own content within minutes.
+Additionally, users can integrate dynamic content like homepages, Facebook posts, in addition to weather and news RSS feeds.
+Our **API** allows you to access the full functionality of viewneo and embed your own programs, such as booking systems, into viewneo.

 ## Resources
 - [Authorization](#authorization)